 Open / Partially / Closed temples.

-- Open means fully accessible, though some temples need restoration and have scaffolding or tarpaulin covering the top.
+- OPEN means accessible but not climable.
+Some temples need restoration and have scaffolding or tarpaulin covering the top.

 - Partially open means that you can only visit a part of the temple.